ejprice54321/ExercisesInC/reading_questions/thinkos.md

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

 The state of the file, or metadata about the file.
-Could be
+Could be a pointer to the current file location or the main data stored on the file.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?